usna78/Mail-Alias/README.md

 - The `remove_duplicate_email_addresses` subroutine ensures each email address appears only once in the final list
 - Uses a hash to track seen addresses

-Here's a practical example of how it might work:
+# Here's a practical example of how it works:

 If the configuration specifies `admin_notification_list: tech_team`, the code would:
-1. Recognize "tech_team" as an alias
-2. Expand it to include John's Joe's and Mary's email addresses and to also include the dev_leads alias
+1. Mail::Aliases::expand_alias($aliases, $addressees);
+2. Where $aliases is a hash reference holding the contents of the locally maintained aliases file
+3. Where $addressees holds the alias 'tech_team' as the intended recipient
+4. The tech_team alias is expanded to include:
+    - the email addresses john@company.com and Joe@example.com
+    - the mary alias is expanded to Mary@example.com
-3. Further expand dev_leads to include sarah@company.com and mike@company.com
+    - the dev_leads alias is expanded to sarah@company.com and mike@company.com and Mary@example.com
+5. The initial expansion becomes: john@company.com,Joe@example.com,Mary@example.com,sarah@company.com,mike@company.com,Mary@example.com
-4. Remove any duplicates (in this case Mary's email is included only once)
+6. Remove any duplicates (in this case Mary's email is included only once)
-5. Convert all email addresses to lower case lettering
+7. Convert all email addresses to lower case lettering
-6. Return: "john@company.com,joe@example.com,mary@example.com,sarah@company.com,mike@company.com"
+8. Return: "john@company.com,joe@example.com,mary@example.com,sarah@company.com,mike@company.com"

-The code is designed to be robust, handling various input formats and nested aliases while preventing infinite recursion through alias expansion.